jayarray/linux-commands-async/README.md

 		* stderr: ```string```
 		* exitCode: ```int```

-<i>NOTE: This will let you execute rsync with any flags and options you wish to provide.
+NOTE: This will let you execute rsync with any flags and options you wish to provide.
+Flags are one character only (i.e. 'a', 'v', etc).
-(See linux [rsync](https://www.computerhope.com/unix/rsync.htm) command for available options).</i>
+(See linux [rsync](https://www.computerhope.com/unix/rsync.htm) command for available options).

 * **dry_run(user, host, src, dest, flags, options)**
 	* user: ```string```